PortMidi/portmidi/portmidi/trunk/pm_win/README_WIN.txt

     - midithru (an example illustrating software MIDI THRU)
     - qtest (a test of the new multicore-safe queue implementation)
     - mm  (allows monitoring of midi messages)
+    - pmjni (a dll to provide an interface to PortMidi for Java)

+6)  open the pmjni project properties
+    - visit Configuration Properties, C/C++, General
+    - find Additional Include Directories property and open the editor (...)
+    - at the end of the list, you will find two paths beginning with E:\
+    - these are absolute paths to the Java SDK; you'll need to install the Java SDK (from Sun) and update these directories in order to build this project.

 6)  verify that all project settings are for Win32 Debug release:
     - type Alt-F7